Praqma/LearnKubernetes/kamran/SettingUp-SkyDNS.md

 ```

-Why the busybox container does not have the IP of the name server in it's resolv.conf file? kubelet is supposed to do that for all containers.
+Q- Why the busybox container does not have the IP of the name server in it's resolv.conf file? kubelet is supposed to do that for all containers.

+A- This is happening because I rebuilt the worker nodes, and the custom setting for kubelet (which injects correct DNS into containers) is not there anymore.
+I think I have to make it part of my template files now.

 ```
 [fedora@kube-master ~]$ kubectl exec busybox -- cat /etc/resolv.conf